 AFSCME increased its ranks to 1.6 million members.

-The 21st Century Power to Win plan was adopted at 37th AFSCME International Convention, and delegates participated in a town hall meeting to discuss implementation of the plan.
+The 21st Century Power to Win plan was adopted at the 37th AFSCME International Convention, and delegates participated in a town hall meeting to discuss implementation of the plan.

 Due to grassroots efforts across the country, AFSCME helped stop the Bush administration from privatizing Social Security.